Introduction to Project Management for IAM Projects (v3)

 Importance of Project Management

-IAM practitioners may be familiar with the scenario of an IAM project proceeding under the control of an IT systems group, without a formal project manager.
+IAM practitioners may be familiar with the scenario of an IAM project proceeding under the control of an IT systems group without a formal project manager.
 While this method of deploying a new product or service may be considered an expedient way to get a system installed or updated, it is likely to cost the organization more money in the long term.
 An IAM service is connected to many critical systems within an organization.
-To make changes to that service without considering the possible impact on the various connected systems, without managing the required resources, or without keeping all stakeholders advised of the effort, will result in a substandard deployment.
+Making changes to that service without considering the possible impact on the various connected systems, managing the required resources, or keeping all stakeholders advised of the effort will almost certainly result in a substandard deployment.

-Project management does have a cost: it is typically between 5-10% of a project's total expenditure, but it represents the best return in comparison to any other investment an organization is likely to be afforded.
+Project management has a cost: typically between 5-10% of a project's total expenditure, but it represents the best return compared to any other investment an organization is likely to be afforded.

 Project - a time-limited activity to achieve a defined outcome(s)